 Submission Requirements and Suggestions:

 - Electronic submissions in Word or Apple Pages required.
 This allows me to use the Comments and Track Changes functions.
-I generally use Comments to list thoughts and notes about a manuscript while I develop my overall evaluation, which is presented in a written essay form.
+I generally use Comments to list thoughts and notes about a manuscript while I develop my overall evaluation, which is presented in a written essay form, or a chapter by chapter assessment.
 Track Changes allows you to review all copyedits before accepting them.
 For hard copy submissions, edits are noted on the copy itself and you must manually input them.

 - Double space all pages.